I built a minimal clone of Lusha's sales prospecting feature, and in this article you'll get to see exactly how I did that:

 And the link to the clone that I built again.

-At Proxycurl, we have a full suite of API products and a LinkDB database product consisting of close to 500 million profiles that powers many, many use cases of our customers.
-Ranging from HR recruitment, sales prospecting, marketing growth, investment prospecting and more, you can see all the Proxycurl use cases here.
+At Proxycurl, we had a full suite of API products and LinkDB, a database of close to 500 million public LinkedIn profiles, that powered many use cases.
+HR recruitment, sales prospecting, marketing growth, investment prospecting and more.
+It did a lot of heavy lifting for our customers.

 We recently launched a writing program for our developer community.
-If you're interested to write such technical piece for us, reach out to us at [email protected].
+If you're interested to write technical pieces for us, reach out to us at [email protected].
 We'll be glad to get in touch.